AlexandrosKokovidis/WeatherApp/README.md

 <img width="396" alt="DetailsInfo" src="https://user-images.githubusercontent.com/32853291/199284918-cb2f6423-4a9a-4fdc-b0bd-e60332d66483.png">

 1) GPS option for current user location.
-2) Variety of icons, depending of the weather status.
+2) Variety of icons, considering the weather status.
-3) Variety of icons, depending of the temperature's value.
+3) Variety of icons, considering the temperature's value.

 >This is a companion project to The App Brewery's Complete App Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)